flaxsearch/flaxcode/flax_search_clients/php/docs/tutorial/tutorial.rst

 Now the schema is set up, documents can be added to the database.
 Documents are currently defined as arrays where keys are field names, pointing to field values (again, this may change in a future release).
-Only fields which have been explcitly defined in the schema should be used (in future, wildcards may be used to provide default field behaviours).
+Only fields which have been explicitly defined in the schema should be used (in future, wildcards may be used to provide default field behaviours).

 The following code adds three documents (the first sentences of some random